hinto-janai/gupax/README.md

 ---

 ### Bundled vs Standalone
-`Bundled` Gupax comes the latest version of P2Pool/XMRig already in the `zip/tar`.
+`Bundled` Gupax comes with the latest version of P2Pool/XMRig already in the `zip/tar`.

 `Standlone` only contains the Gupax executable.